longturn/freeciv21/docs/General/Manuals/client-manual.rst

 When a unit has been selected on the `Map View`_, a control dialog box will appear at the bottom center of the screen.
-The :guilabel:`Unit Controls` dialog will give you some information about the unit, the terrain it is on and then some icons corresponding to actions that the unit can take from the `Unit Menu`_, `Combat Menu`_, or the `Work Menu`_ respectively.
+The :guilabel:`Unit Controls` dialog will give you some information about the unit, the terrain it is on and then some button corresponding to actions that the unit can take from the `Unit Menu`_, `Combat Menu`_, or the `Work Menu`_ respectively.
 Figure 42 shows a :unit:`Worker` that has been selected.

 .. figure:: ../../_static/images/gui-elements/unit-controls.png